ScottHamper/Cookies/README.md

 It is recommended to use Douglas Crockford's [json2.js](https://github.com/douglascrockford/JSON-js) or Kit Cambridge's [json3.js](http://bestiejs.github.com/json3/) library for a `JSON` shim.

+## A Note About Encoding

+Cookies.js URI encodes cookie keys and values, and expects cookie keys to be URI encoded when accessing a cookie.
+In addition, before the cookie value is URI encoded, it is first JSON encoded via `JSON.stringify`.
+Keep this in mind when working with cookies on the server side.

+By URI encoding the cookie key, more types of characters can be used.
+However, it can be tricky to deal with this on the server side.
+For example, when using `encodeURIComponent`, escaped sequences are capitalized (e.g., `%3A`), but when using C#'s `HttpUtility.UrlEncode` function, escaped sequences are lower cased (e.g., `%3a`).
+These are treated as two separate cookie keys.
+Due to complications like this, it is recomended not to use special characters in cookie keys.

 # API Reference